tday/tday.github.io/_posts/project/2022-05-31-hiatus-post.markdown

 It's been a whirlwind of life since I enjoyed Embark!
 The biggest change being that I'm now a dad of two under two in an older home that also needs some TLC.
 I can't overstate how all consuming that is outside of work haha.

-That said..I'm going to try to get back into these projects by laying a stake that I'll do one new post a quarter.
+That said..I'm going to try to get back into these projects by laying a stake in the ground that I'll do one new post a quarter.

 Here's to the next set of plans... :)